 Art is subjective.
 Book covers are just as subjective.
 And you’re going to probably get varying opinions everywhere – both biased and unbiased.

-But here’s a few things you can do when soliciting my opinion or anyone else’s.
+But here’s a few things you can do when soliciting my opinion or another graphic designer.

-- Remember you’re asking for their opinion.
+- Remember you’re asking the opinion of a graphic designer.
 They’re entitled to have one and express it if you’re asking for it.

-- Prepare for the their truth.
+- Prepare for the graphic designer truth.
 You may dislike what they have to say.
 That doesn’t mean they are wrong for expressing their opinion or having one.

 - Do not bash them, their own work, or their opinion.
 You asked for their opinion, and they gave it.
 They’re not the ones under scrutiny, didn’t ask for your opinion, and didn’t ask for negativity being thrown at them as part of them giving their time to you.

-- Thank the opinion giver for their time.
+- Thank the graphic designer for their time.
 Let them know you’ll take their opinion under advisement.
 You can take the opinion as-is, contemplate it, learn from it, or reject it privately.
 Maybe you need further clarification.
 Ask questions.
 Why would you recommend this over that?

 - If they go above and beyond and create a concept for you to think about (like a mockup or another cover), don’t bash it just because you don’t think it’s the right angle for you.
 They’re truly trying to help.
 They took time out of their day to suggest something or express a creative idea.